-

 - Take one "pearl" (5 grams).

-- Washing: Pour boiling water (95-100°C) over the ball and drain the water immediately.
-Repeat the washing once more for better leaf opening.
+- Rinsing: Pour boiling water (95-100°C) over the ball and drain immediately.
+Repeat the rinsing process once more to ensure the leaf opens properly.

-- Brewing: Pour boiling water over again and steep in short infusions.
-Start with 10-15 seconds, gradually increasing the time for each subsequent infusion.
-The tea can withstand many infusions.
+- Brewing: Pour boiling water over the tea again and steep in short infusions.
+Start with 10-15 seconds, gradually increasing the time with each subsequent infusion.
+The tea can withstand multiple infusions.

-Kaishunhao's Banzhang Longzhu Shu Pu'er is an intriguing combination of prestigious Banzhang raw materials, the soft and deep character of Shu Pu'er, and the exceptional convenience of the Dragon Pearl format.
-It is an excellent choice for those who want to experience tea associated with the legendary Banzhang terroir in an accessible and easy-to-brew form, as well as for experienced Pu'er lovers who value comfort without compromising on the quality of the raw materials.
+Kaishunhao's Banzhang Longzhu Shu Pu'er is an intriguing combination of prestigious Banzhang raw materials, the soft and deep character of shu pu'er, and the exceptional convenience of the Dragon Pearl format.
+It's an excellent choice for those seeking a tea associated with the legendary Banzhang terroir in an accessible and easy-to-brew format, as well as for experienced pu'er lovers who value comfort without compromising on the quality of the raw material.

 Name in Chinese